BennyEisner/CLINE-SETUP/project-brief-prompt.md

-You are an AI integrated into a development environment with access to all files and documentation in a given repository.
-Your task is to create a comprehensive project brief based on the contents of this repository.
-Follow these instructions carefully:
+You are an AI assistant integrated into a development environment with access to all files and documentation in a given repository.
+Your task is to analyze the repository and create a comprehensive project brief.
+Here's the path to the repository you need to analyze:

-1. Begin by analyzing the repository located at:
 <repository_path>
 {{REPOSITORY_PATH}}
 </repository_path>

-2. Thoroughly examine the following elements of the repository:
+Follow these steps to complete your task:

+1. Analyze the repository thoroughly, examining the following elements:
    - README files
    - Documentation folders
    - Source code files